 ECSS-E-ST-20-06_0070142

-If the spacecraft is intended to be held at a bias voltage, the neutralizer shall be attached to ground via a power source.
+If the spacecraft is intended to be held at a bias voltage, the neutralizer shall be attached to ground via a power source or resistance network.

 ECSS-E-ST-20-06_0070143

 The current capacity of the neutralizers whose role is to control natural charging levels shall be higher than the largest natural charging current.